FortuneStreetModding/CustomStreetWorldTour/README.md

 5. Select modlist.txt in the folder as the modpack file
 6. Select mapList.yaml in the folder as the map list file
 7. Choose a desination folder/WBFS/ISO and click OK
 8. Wait while CSMM downloads all the maps, music and backgrounds and packages them into a game.
-The first time installation can take a while depending on your internet speeds.
+The first time installation can take a while depending on your internet speeds
 9. Enjoy!

 #### [For any questions or feedback, please visit our Discord.](https://discord.gg/DE9Hn7T)